 Jon and his wife, Tammy, have two college age sons.
 He enjoys golfing, boating, snowmobiling and getting up to the lake in Wisconsin.
 He is active in the community and is currently serving as President for the Northern Illinois Hospice Board of Trustees and a member of the Foundation Board.
 Jon also served as treasurer while he was on the board of Tinker Swiss Cottage Museum in Rockford.
 Jon is a member of several professional organizations, including the Financial Planning Association (FPA), National Association of Personal Financial Advisors (NAPFA), and the Illinois CPA Society (ICPAS).Janet Prader

 Information Technology / Information Security

 Janet joined Focus in 1998.
 Her information technology expertise allows us to stay current with the ever-changing world of computer hardware and software that allows Focus to employ cutting edge technology.
 She excels at providing outstanding personal service to clients and making sure their questions get answered in a timely manner.
 Janet is heavily involved in many administrative aspects of the office and spends a great deal of her time executing securities trades.

-She has lived in northern Illinois for over 25 years.
+She has lived in northern Illinois for over 30 years.
 She enjoys spending time and catching up with her two adult daughters.
 She volunteers her time to local charities, enjoys golfing, and collects memorabilia from the local famed Wagon Wheel Resort.
-Currently Janet is serving on the board of the Irish Marching Society of Rockford and is the organization’s Treasurer.
-Janet was named the 2017 IMS Irish Woman of the Year.
+Currently Janet volunteers for VetsRoll.org helping raise money for their annual VetsRoll trip.
+From 2014-2019 Janet served 3 terms on the board of the Irish Marching Society of Rockford as the organization’s Treasurer.
+She was named 2017 IMS Irish Woman of the Year.
 Previously she served as Secretary to the Rock River Valley Celtic Society.Martha Whitman